dakula009/China_CoronaVirus_Data_Miner/README.md

 A set of sample results is also provided.

-# Note: It is recommended running script on a daily basis.
-According to Tecent, they will mostly likely to update data between 7:00  - 10:00 am UTC+8, so it's better to run the script is after 10:00 am UTC+ 8 #
+## Note: It is recommended running script on a daily basis.
+According to Tecent, they will mostly likely to update data between 7:00  - 10:00 am UTC+8, so it's better to run the script after 10:00 am UTC+ 8 ##

 # 武汉加油！ 中国加油！ #